 As seating is

-be limited for this Horsham Year of Culture 2019 Festival Moving Memories event, places can be reserved in advance through the Milk Churn www.bookhamharrison.co.uk
+limited for these Horsham Year of Culture Festival Moo-ving Memories events, places are to be reserved in advance by emailing firstname.lastname@example.org or ringing 01403

 MMST and the Royal

 Academy of Music presented a public workshop for the Young Artist Musical Ambassadors led by RAM’s Head of Open Academy and dementia specialist, Prof Julian West, on Saturday 28 September.
+The young

-The young musicians are being trained to go into protected environments such as care homes and hospices.
+musicians are being trained to go into protected environments such as care homes and hospices.
 This work will be showcased at the TransAtlantic Dialogue Conference in Luxembourg in May